 This post is sponsored by Maritime Animal Hospital.

-~ While our pets cannot spread Lyme disease they can transport tick who carry it.
+- While our pets cannot spread Lyme disease they can transport the tick that carries it.

 More tips and information on ticks in Canada can be found here: